Wilmot Horticultural Society History

 Vice Presidents: Mrs. Calvin Honderich, Mrs. Harold Wagner

-Directors: Mrs. Edwin Ferguson, Mrs. Willard Gingerich, Mrs. Edward Kalbfleisch, Mrs. Siegfried Kleine, Mrs. Norman Keefer, Edward Klinkman, Mrs. Edward Klinkman, Mrs. Milton Luft, Mrs. W. Schneller, Mrs. Alex Scott.
+Directors: Mrs. Edwin Ferguson, Mrs. Willard Gingerich, Mrs. Edward Kalbfleisch, Mrs. Siegfried Kleine, Mrs. Norman Keffer, Edward Klinkman, Mrs. Edward Klinkman, Mrs. Milton Luft, Mrs. W. Schneller, Mrs. Alex Scott.

 Mrs. Edith Taylor had a greenhouse business called Green Thumb Gardens on Shade St. in New Hamburg.
 She was very enthusiastic and knowledgeable, and therefore gave good leadership to this fledgling society.